Advantages of XML

 10) It is platform-independent, thus relatively immune to changes in technology.

-11) Forward and backward compatibility are relatively easy to maintain despite changes in DTD or Schema.
+11) Forward and backward compatibility is relatively easy to maintain despite changes in DTD (Document Type Definition) or Schema.

 Disadvantages of XML

 1) XML syntax is redundant or large relative to binary representations of similar data, especially with tabular data.